ahase96/Decomposition-of-Filtered-Chain-Complexes/README.md

 - ripser.cpp is adapted from https://github.com/Ripser/ripser and any changes made are explicitely mentioned in said file.
 - Makefile is taken from https://github.com/Ripser/ripser and no changes were made.
-- sphere_3_192 and rp2_600, in the folder examples, are taken from https://github.com/Ripser/ripser and no changes were made.
+- sphere_3_192 and rp2_600, in the examples folder, are taken from https://github.com/Ripser/ripser and no changes were made.
-- The remaining files in the folder examples are adapted from https://github.com/OpenAppliedTopology/Umatch_paper and modified in the sense of formatting only.
+- The remaining files in the examples folder are adapted from https://github.com/OpenAppliedTopology/Umatch_paper and modified in the sense of formatting only.

 Computational Decomposition of Filtered Chain Complexes.zip contains LaTeX code of the bachelor's thesis.
 Computational Decomposition of Filtered Chain Complexes.pdf contains the bachelor's thesis as a pdf-file.